 Warning!
-There is a risk that as you read our notes you may think that we are suggesting that there is no “reason to live”.
+There is a risk that as you read our book you may think that we are suggesting that there is no “reason to live”.
 That is not what we are saying at all!
-In fact we are saying the opposite, we have abundant hope that if you search your heart, mind, and soul, you will find in yourself the reason for living.
+In fact we are saying the opposite, we have abundant hope that you will find in yourself the reason for living.
 If you are discouraged or depressed, please finish reading all of this book.
 Anyone who is, or becomes, seriously depressed should always seek immediate medical help.
 See Distress & Depression at the end of our notes.
-After you finish LifeNotes you may want to read our book - LOVE - In Search of a Reason for Living.
-It includes most of the text in these notes but goes on to explain our ideas in greater detail.
-Free eBook copies are available at LifeNotes.org and in the Apple and Google bookstores.

 The very nature of human life denies death and shrouds it in the cloak of future events, events that are not yet real and do not need to be dealt with in the present.
 Living is too important and time consuming to be concerned with mortality.
 The fact that you are moving steadily toward your death is most likely, and literally, to be the last thing on your mind.

 Observing the inevitable death of every creature that inhabits the earth, we may have a recurrent feeling that death is the end.
 On the other hand, it is virtually inconceivable to us that all we are, all we have been, all we will be, may be rendered void in that moment of death.
 It goes against human nature to visualize the effective destruction of our past, present, and future, which may accompany death without existence beyond death.
 Yet if each human being does cease to exist, then all human beings are, or in the case of generations yet unborn will be, waiting their turn to cease existing.
 If each and every human being ceases to be, then the feeling of continuity that pervades the human race may be false (please note, we do not believe that life is in fact destroyed by physical death).